jlauza/dev-logs/pro-dance-x/2025-07-24-the-prisoner.md

 **Problem 2:**

 - MongoDB and Fastify is alive but, there's but
-- Backed is only alive inside conatiner not locally
+- Backed is only alive inside container not locally
 - Backend is a prisoner guarded by jail warden Docker

 **Fix:**